duellal/web-guided-project-lifecycle/review/README.md

    - remove all manual event listeners
    - remove/stop any timers/intervals
    - warn users they are about to leave the form/page - making sure they want to leave (ex: before saving changes)

+# Q+A:
+What's the difference between being mounted and being rendered?
+- Mounting is a phase that includes many lifecycle methods - many points in time where we can run code
+- Rendering is a single lifecycle method - one point in time where we can run some code

+Is CDM and useEffect the same thing?
+One for a class and one for a functional component?
+- They're close, but not exactly - there is an important distinction to keep in mind

+Will update below:
+CDM() -

+useEffect() -

+What are the cases where calling super() is required vs. simply using state={}?
+- will see this soon